unclesnote/unclesnote.github.io/_posts/en/231102005313/2023-11-02-how_to_increase_swapfile_size_in_ubuntu.markdown

 ro_ref: 231102005313/how_to_increase_swapfile_size_in_ubuntu
 lang: en
 ---
-Sometimes, if Ubuntu's physical memory is insufficient and the OS continues to operate, performance may drop or build errors may occur when compiling a large platform or BSP.
+Sometimes, if you leave your Ubuntu machine running for a long time without enough physical memory, or if you compile and build a large platform or BSP, performance may deteriorate or errors may occur.

 Therefore, Linux-based OS creates a swapfile and uses files on the hard disk as memory when physical memory is insufficient.
-This is similar to virtual memory in the Windows environment.
+This is called a swap file, and is similar to virtual memory in the Windows environment.

 Now, I would like to explain how to create and apply a swapfile in Ubuntu 20.04.
 ## Check swap